-Seismic vibration is a fundamental and unavoidable noise source in terrestrial gravitational wave detectors.
+Seismic vibration is a fundamental and unavoidable noise source for terrestrial gravitational wave detectors.
 Seismic motion limits the detector sensitivity at low frequency by introducing vibration into the mirrors.
-This section describes the characteristics of seismic noise and of basic mechanisms to reduce its contribution to the detector sensitivity limit.
+This section describes the characteristics of the seismic vibration and basic mechanism to reduce its contribution to the detector sensitivity.